docs/config-reference.md

 memory:

-store: meilisearch
+store: postgres

 sharing: